nathanwangly/nathanwangly.github.io/_posts/2026-02-14-parknride-tracker.md

 ## Final reflections

-This was a fun 2-ish week project to work on.
-The code itself wasn't complex, but managing ongoing data collection was a new challenge.

-I struggled to find the right balance between over-planning and immediate execution.
-On the one hand, I recognised that the greatest bottleneck for this project would be the time needed to collect enough data, so I wanted to get started as quickly as possible.
-On the other hand, I realised that if I wasn't thoughtful about what data I collected and how it would be used, I could end up having to throw things out midway and start again (which did end up happening once - thankfully only after a few days of starting to collect data).

-<b>Things I learned on this project:</b>
-- How to call an API
-- How to automate workflows using Cron-job.org and Github Actions
-- Pros and cons of different ways of managing historical data

-Finally, this project was once again a reminder of how much more I can do with the assistance of AI tools.
-Pre-AI, I may have dismissed this project idea before even starting (fearing that it would be too complicated to work with APIs or automated workflows).
-Or, with some persistence, it might have taken me a few months to set up.

-My biggest constraint is no longer technical; it's simply the scale of the problems I can identify.
+The code itself wasn't the hard part — it was figuring out when to start.
+Because the project's value depends on accumulating data over time, there was real pressure to get going quickly.
+But starting without thinking things through risked throwing out weeks of collection midway.
+I learned this the first time around - a design decision I hadn't properly thought through cost me a few days of data before I caught it and restarted.

+Working with an API and setting up automated workflows were also new territory for me — the kind of thing I might have written off as too complicated before AI tools made it easier to pick up on the fly.
+A project that took roughly two weeks might otherwise have taken months to get off the ground.

+I now have the tool I was after.
+Its predictions should only get more reliable as the dataset grows — which gives me something to look forward to each time I open it.